leoparin/myNotes/ComputerScience/ielts writing.md

 The first is the pier on the southern end, which allows boats to berth.
 This can make the island more accessible to tourists.
 The other is a swimming area neext to the beach on the western tip, attracting holidaymakers who are keen to take a dip.
 In contrast, the eastern part of the island remains basically undeveloped with nothing apart from trees.

-Overall, wile originally untouched, the island now has a variety of facilities which have been built to cater for the needs of touristsm usch as dinning,lodging,yacjting and swimming0-=
+Overall, wile originally untouched, the island now has a variety of facilities which have been built to cater for the needs of touristsm usch as dinning,lodging,yacjting and swimming

 ### 1.1.16 map2 big
 The two pictures show the proposed changes to a town named Islip.